 Substitute in Japanese soba noodles for traditional pasta.
-Made from buckwheat, soba noodles take more time to digest, so keep you feeling satisfied longer.
+Made from buckwheat, soba noodles take more time to digest, so it will keep you feeling satisfied for longer.
 Plus, one serving of soba will give you twice as much fibre, protein and iron as normal spaghetti.

 Bake sweet potatoes next time you braai and you’ll feel fuller for longer.
 Sweet potatoes have a lower glycaemic index than normal potatoes.
 They are also the richest low-fat source of vitamin E.

 Stir a small handful of cornflour into your soups and the starch will instantly thicken watery affairs into hearty, healthy broths.
 As a bonus, cornflour contains an antioxidant called zeaxanthin, which helps preserve good vision.

 When scientists at the University of Palermo, Italy, added capers to meat and simulated digestion they helped prevent compounds forming that damage DNA.

 Replace mayo with a spread of ripe avocado to moisten dry sandwiches.
 Not only do avocados contain heart-healthy monounsaturated fats but researchers discovered that their phytochemicals help prevent mouth cancer.

 Cut the fat from the topping on your macaroni cheese by replacing half the cheese with wholemeal breadcrumbs,” suggests nutritionist Carina Norris.
 “This mimics the crispy texture of baked cheese, and adds fibre, which reduces your risk of a variety of cancers.”